-In the event of non-payment under the terms agreed above, all debts due to the University will be collected in accordance with the
+In the event of non-payment under the terms agreed above, all debts due to the University will be collected in accordance with the University's policy on Student Debt Collection.

-- University's policy on Student Debt Collection. - iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by Student Accommodation for offences within University residential accommodation. - v) Exclusion from the University for a defined period. - vi) Exclusion from defined areas of the University or from defined activities for a defined period. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
+- iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by Student Accommodation for offences within University residential accommodation. - v) Exclusion from the University for a defined period. - vi) Exclusion from defined areas of the University or from defined activities for a defined period. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
 This will include visits to any University premises or attendance at University events that have not been authorised under SC6.4.4 below. - viii) Restriction or revocation of any graduation or alumni privileges. - SC6.4.2 With reference to the penalties outlined in section SC5.4, at the discretion of the Convenor penalty ii) may be applied in addition to any other penalties. - SC6.4.3 If a penalty is issued, the Officer responsible for administering student conduct should be notified for the purposes of record keeping and future reference.
 They will also liaise with appropriate colleagues to ensure that the penalties are implemented and the decision is appropriately noted and recorded including informing colleagues who have a relevant interest in the outcome. - SC6.4.4 If the penalty vii), as detailed in section SC6.4.1, is imposed, the Principal and Vice Chancellor or their nominee will determine whether this precludes the student from attending any graduation ceremony or other University event.

-SC6.5 Appeal against the decision of a Student Conduct Panel
+SC6.5 Review of Student Conduct Panel's Decision

-- SC6.5.1 The student may submit an appeal, in writing, against the decision of the Student Conduct Panel.
-The student will be directed with regard to whom any appeal should be sent and it will be considered by a member of Senior Leadership Team or their nominee.
-Where possible the person hearing the appeal should be of at least the same grade/level as the Convenor of the panel who made the original decision.
-The appeal must be submitted within ten working days of the date the outcome was sent to them and may be made on the following grounds: - There was a serious procedural irregularity in the conduct of the panel which resulted in an unfair decision; - ii) New evidence is now available which might have caused the panel to reach a different conclusion but could not have been made available when the panel considered the case.
-In such cases an explanation/evidence as to why the material could not have been made available for the panel should be provided.; or - iii) The student can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in section SC6.4.1. - SC6.5.2 The person hearing the appeal will consider the appeal together with the documented reasons for the findings of the panel. - SC6.5.3 The appellant will be notified of the outcome within fifteen working days of the receipt of the appeal.
-This notification will include confirmation that the appellant has now reached completion of the University's procedures regarding the matter. - SC6.5.4 If the appeal is upheld the original penalty may be reviewed or quashed.
+- SC6.5.1 The student may request a review, in writing, of the Student Conduct Panel's decision.
+The student will be directed with regard to whom any request should be sent and it will be considered by a member of Senior Leadership Team or their nominee.
+Where possible the person reviewing should be of at least the same grade/level as the Convenor of the panel who made the original decision.
+The request for review must be submitted within ten working days of the date the outcome was sent to them and may be made on the following grounds: - There was a serious procedural irregularity in the conduct of the panel which resulted in an unfair decision; - ii) New evidence is now available which might have caused the panel to reach a different conclusion but could not have been made available when the panel considered the case.
+In such cases an explanation/evidence as to why the material could not have been made available for the panel should be provided.; or - iii) The student can substantiate a claim that the penalty imposed was unreasonable or out with the penalties set out in section SC6.4.1. - SC6.5.2 The person reviewing will consider the request together with the documented reasons for the findings of the panel. - SC6.5.3 The student will be notified of the outcome within fifteen working days of the receipt of the review request.
+This notification will include confirmation that the student has now reached completion of the University's procedures regarding the matter. - SC6.5.4 The reviewer can reduce or quash the original penalty if they determine this to be appropriate upon the conclusion of their review.